elypia/elypiai/companies-house/README.md

 ## Contributing
 As the API returns data that's on public record, it contains a lot of personal information;
 we don't to embed that in the respository.
 As a result the test responses for unit testing should only ever contain responses for [Elypia CIC (12203025)], or of the contributor or contributor's company.

 ## Support
-Should any problems occur, come visit us over on Discord!
+If you have any questions or need support, come visit us on Matrix!
 We're always around and there are ample developers that would be willing to help; if it's a problem with the library itself then we'll make sure to get it sorted.